mobile-insight/mobileinsight-core/README.md

 2) In the keypad, type *#8080# to show the USBSettings.
 In the USBSettings, select AP and RNDIS + DM + MODEM.

-3) Install Python v2.7 (32 bit).
-Also, install the following python libraries:
+3) (Skip if you are using the automator.exe, this is only required for using automator.py) Install Python v2.7 (32 bit) and the following python libraries:

     pyserial (v2.7)
     crcmod (v1.7)